PrometisLab/transaction_labelling/README.md

 A comprehensive toolkit for mapping various industry and classification codes to standardized economic utilities and purposes.

+## Project Status

+This project is currently in the development phase.
+All mappings are still being validated and may be subject to change.
+Everything is provided as is and no guarantees are made about the accuracy or completeness of the mappings.

 ## Overview

 This project provides mapping tables and tools to convert different types of industry and classification codes into standardized economic utilities as defined by international standards, including: